 1. Stay Compliant to Avoid Costly Mistakes

-Healthcare billing rules are constantly changing, and keeping up can feel like a full-time job.
-But here’s the thing—ignoring compliance isn’t an option.
+These rules are constantly changing, and keeping up can feel like a full-time job.
+But here’s the thing: Ignoring compliance isn’t an option.
 It can lead to claim denials, fines, or even legal trouble.
 The U.S. government has mistakenly paid out a jaw-dropping $2.7 trillion in improper Medicare and Medicaid payments, even sending money to people overseas who weren’t eligible in the first place.
-This just goes to show why staying on top of compliance matters.
+This illustrates why staying on top of compliance is crucial.

 How to Stay on Top of Compliance: